SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 3. It should have a good visualization layer for your teams to consume and take action.

-In this article, let's explore the top 9 observability tools in 2022 which can be perfect for your microservice application.
+In this article, let's explore the top 9 observability tools in 2023 which can be perfect for your microservice application.

-List of Top 9 observability tools in 2022
+List of Top 9 observability tools in 2023

 - SigNoz
-- Instana
 - Dynatrace
 - Grafana Labs
 - Honeycomb